bipknit/jrunner/README.md

 1 directory, 4 files
 ```
 What if i dont want to do the usual things?
-I just type "j" in the terminal or the corresponding alias you have set for the script.
+I just type "r" in the terminal or the corresponding alias you have set for the script.
 And it compiles your .java file in our case with javac and runs the .class file afterwards auto.